William Contreras Preview, Player Props: Brewers vs. Cubs

 - The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.

-- The Cubs have a 4.22 team ERA that ranks 16th across all MLB pitching staffs.
+- The Cubs' 4.23 team ERA ranks 16th among all MLB pitching staffs.

-- Cubs pitchers combine to surrender 143 home runs (1.1 per game), the eighth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.